hww/varp_oscilloscope/README.md

 oscilloscope.trigger.Level = 1f;             // set threshold value for trigger
 ```

-When channel record Vector3 or Vecto2 data, the trigger reading only X component of vector on input.
-To alternate it can be used _readTriggerSample_ delegate.
+When channel records Vector3 or Vecto2 data, the trigger reading only X component of the vector.
+To alternate this behaviour can be used _readTriggerSample_ delegate.

 ```C#
 probe.readTriggerSample = (OscCnammel ch) => ch.sample.magntude; // use vector's magnitude as the trigger's source